fenago/datascience-ml-next-level/Lab06-Filtering a DataFrame/Lab_6.md

         1000     True
         Name: Mgmt, Length: 1001, dtype: bool
 ```

-Looks good!
-It\'s now time to replace our existing **Mgmt** column.

-Overwriting an existing column or creating a new one in a `DataFrame`
-works similarly to adding a key-value pair to a dictionary.
-If a column
-with the specified name exists, `Pandas` will overwrite it with the new
-`Series`.
-If the column does not exist, `Pandas` will append the new
-`Series` to the right of the `DataFrame`, matching by common index
-labels across the two data structures.

 Let\'s overwrite our **Mgmt** column with our new `Series` of Booleans.
 As a reminder, the right side of the assignment operator ( = ) is always